Plexus loses Juniper's business, shares tumble

 Juniper counts on contract manufacturers to build the network gear and switches it engineers, and until now Plexus won the lion's share of Juniper's business.

-Juniper did not disclose who would get Plexus' share of its business but it also contracts production from Flextronics International Ltd (FLEX.O) and Canada's Celestica Inc (CLS.TO).
+Juniper did not disclose who would get Plexus' share of its business but it also contracts production from Flextronics International Ltd and Canada's Celestica Inc.

 For the year ended October 2011, Juniper accounted for 17 percent of Plexus' sales of $2.23 billion.